jstemen/fsm/README.md

 ## AI Assistance

-This project documentation was enhanced with the assistance of Claude 3.7, an AI assistant from Anthropic.
+This project was enhanced with the assistance of Claude 3.7, an AI assistant from Anthropic.